 Here’s the thing – we haven’t yet.
 So I’m just saying you could.

-The advantage with the Teaser (considering our current conditions) is that you pick up less weed.
+The advantage of the Teaser (considering our current conditions) is that you pick up less weed.

 At one of our venues where we have recently been fishing, the tide is extreme.
 So to coincide with the power, we cast our lures in the direction the tide is running.
 Meaning if the tide is on the flood, the direction would be from right to left.
 So we would cast about 2oclock.
 Then, the flowing tide takes the lure down tide round to about 9.30.